Bengt Gabrielsson Oxenstierna

-Count Bengt Gabrielsson Oxenstierna (1623–1702) was a Swedish soldier and statesman, who served as Foreign Minister from 1680 to 1697.
-During this period, he ensured Sweden remained neutral and moved away from its traditional French alliance.
+Count Bengt Gabrielsson Oxenstierna (1623–1702) was a Swedish soldier and statesman who served as Foreign Minister from 1680 to 1697.
+He ensured Sweden's neutrality during this period and moved the country away from its traditional alliance with France.

 Life

-Bengt Gabrielsson Oxenstierna was born in Stockholm, Sweden on 16 July 1623, eldest surviving son of Gabriel Bengtsson Oxenstierna (1586–1656), and Anna Gustafsdotter Banér (1585-1656).
-He had eleven brothers and sisters.
+Bengt Gabrielsson Oxenstierna was born in Stockholm on 16 July 1623.
+He was the eldest surviving son of Gabriel Bengtsson Oxenstierna.

-He was married twice, to Eva Juliana Wachtmeister (1639-1666), then Magdalena Stenbock (1649-1727); the two marriages produced over 20 children in all.
-His marriage to Eva connected Oxenstierna to Hans and Axel Wachtmeister, senior Swedish nobles who were both anti-French.
+He was married twice to Eva Juliana Wachtmeister (1639-1666), then Magdalena Stenbock; the two marriages produced 18 children in all, but only nine of them lived to maturity.
+His marriage to Eva Juliana connected Oxenstierna to Hans and Axel Wachtmeister, senior Swedish noblemen who were both anti-French.

-His second wife Magdalena came from one of the leading families in Sweden; she was an intelligent and influential individual in her own right and often acted as his political colleague.
+His second wife, Magdalena, came from one of the leading families of Sweden.
+She was an intelligent and influential individual in her own right and often acted as his political colleague.

 Career

-After being educated abroad, he began his diplomatic career at the discussions which led to the 1648 Peace of Westphalia that ended the Thirty Years War.
+After being educated abroad, Oxenstierna began his diplomatic career at the discussions which led to the 1648 Peace of Westphalia that ended the Thirty Years' War.
 During this time, he became a trusted confidant of the future Charles X of Sweden.
 Two years after Charles became king in 1652, Oxenstierna represented Sweden at the Kreistag of Lower Saxony.

-When the Second Northern War began in 1655, he took part in the Swedish invasion of the Polish–Lithuanian Commonwealth and became Governor of the newly-conquered Duchy of Lithuania.
-In July 1658, he commanded the garrison of Thorn, now Toruń when it was besieged by an Imperial-Polish force, surrendering in December; he later helped negotiate the peace of Oliva that ended the war.
+When the Second Northern War began in 1655, he took part in the Swedish invasion of the Polish–Lithuanian Commonwealth and became governor of the newly-conquered Duchy of Lithuania.
+In July 1658, he commanded the garrison of Thorn, now Toruń when it was besieged by an Imperial/Polish force, surrendering in December; he later helped negotiate the peace of Oliva that ended the war.

 Oxenstierna generally supported closer relations between Sweden and the Holy Roman Empire, placing him in opposition to the pro-French faction headed by Magnus de la Gardie.
-When Charles X died in 1660, his son Charles XI of Sweden was four years old and ruled through a Regency; Oxenstierna was sidelined by de la Gardie and served as Governor-general of Livonia from 1662 to 1666.
+When Charles X died in 1660, his son Charles XI of Sweden was four years old and ruled through a regency; Oxenstierna was sidelined by De la Gardie and served as governor-general of Livonia from 1662 to 1666.

-He recovered some of his influence when Charles XI attained his majority in 1672 and was Ambassador to Vienna, 1674 to 1676.
+He recovered some influence when Charles XI attained his majority in 1672 and was ambassador to Austria from 1674 to 1676.
 While there, he presented a 'Memorial' or paper to Emperor Leopold titled The case of the persecuted and oppressed Protestants in some parts of Germany and Hungary, which was later published in London.
 During the 1675 to 1679 Scanian War, most of Swedish Pomerania was captured by Brandenburg-Prussia and Denmark-Norway.
 Oxenstierna helped negotiate the 1679 Saint-Germain-en-Laye, which restored most of these losses.